raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 ## Introduction

-Brighten up the daily routine of the astronauts on the International Space Station by showing them a message and the ambient air temperature on board using the Astro Pi computer's Sense HAT.
+Brighten up the daily routine of the astronauts on the International Space Station by showing them a message and the relative humidity on board using the Astro Pi computer's Sense HAT.

 You will use the online Sense HAT emulator to create your program, so no extra hardware is needed — everything is done in a web browser.